Bernie Nicholls

 Edmonton Oilers

 When Nicholls did finally join the Oilers, he posted 49 points in 49 games with the Oilers.
-He saved his best production for the post season where he helped lead the Oilers to the Conference Final.
+He saved his best production for the postseason where he helped lead the Oilers to the Conference Finals.
 He was particularly effective in the first round where he posted five goals and 13 points in a six-game defeat of his former team, the Los Angeles Kings.
-Nicholls along with teammates including Joe Murphy, Vincent Damphousse, Dave Manson, Esa Tikkanen, and Bill Ranford took a 3-1 series lead against Division Champions Vancouver Canucks, and took the second-round series victory home at Edmonton in Game 6 to advance to the 1992 Western Conference Finals.
-The following season (1992-1993), Nicholls' production slowed down and the Oilers finally accommodated his wish to move back East when they dealt him to the New Jersey Devils for young forwards Kevin Todd and Zdeno Ciger.
+Nicholls along with teammates including Joe Murphy, Vincent Damphousse, Dave Manson, Esa Tikkanen, and Bill Ranford took a 3-1 series lead against Division Champions Vancouver Canucks and took the second-round series victory home at Edmonton in Game 6 to advance to the 1992 Western Conference Finals.
+In the following season, his production slowed down and the Oilers finally accommodated his wish to move back East when they dealt him to the New Jersey Devils for young forwards Kevin Todd and Zdeno Ciger on January 13, 1993; he had recorded eight goals and 32 assists in 46 games prior to the trade.[57][58]

 Later career